How it works

 The loop

-Replaces 40 minutes per lead with under one minute.
-No data scraping, no purchased lead lists, no per-lead fee.
+Replaces 40 minutes per property with under one minute.
+No data scraping, no purchased lists, no per-property fee.

 1